Rootkitsmm-zz/Borland-AccuRev-StackoverFlow/README.md

 http://www.zerodayinitiative.com/advisories/ZDI-15-416/

 ````
-his vulnerability allows remote attackers to execute arbitrary code on
+this vulnerability allows remote attackers to execute arbitrary code on
 vulnerable installations of Borland AccuRev.
 Authentication is not required
 to exploit this vulnerability.